 Bald Eagles Are Only Found in North America

-Bald eagles are exclusive to North America, with an estimated population of over 317,000 in the United States alone.
-Once endangered due to habitat destruction and pesticide use, their numbers have rebounded significantly.
+Bald eagles are native to North America, with an estimated population of over 317,000 in the United States alone.
+Once endangered due to habitat destruction and pesticide use, their population has made a remarkable comeback thanks to conservation efforts.

 Bald Eagles Belong to the “Haliaeetus” Bird Family